Wiggle (brand): WiggleCRC

 The merger of Wiggle and Chain Reaction Cycles was announced in 2016: by this time No1 and No2 largest global online players in the cycle and tri sports product categories.

 In late 2016, Stefan Barden was replaced by Will Kernan as the new Group CEO - Kernan was previously the CEO of The White Company, and before that MD and COO at New Look.
 In January 2019, it was stated that Kernan was to be replaced by Ross Clemmow, a former Debenhams director.

 The WiggleCRC Group formed after the Competition Commission approved the merger and Wiggle bought 100% of the Chain Reactions Cycle equity from the Watson family for £62m.
 A key driver of synergies was the closure of CRC's Northern Irish warehouse and distribution infrastructure whose volume was integrated into Citadel in Wolverhampton; this process was concluded in December 2017.

 The Wiggle and Chain Reaction Cycles brands remain distinct, with their own websites.
 Proforma turnover was over £360m in 2017 and Wiggle was the largest pure-play online sports retailer in Europe.

 In October 2017 it was announced that WiggleCRC had bought a German competitor and market no. 2, Bike 24, for a reported £100m, giving access to German suppliers and a potential 'Brexit hedge'.

-Group Proforma sales are now believed to be about £500m, and it was announced that the Bike24 brand and websites will continue alongside the Wiggle and Chain Reaction Cycles websites.

 In 2018, a Chain Reaction Cycles' employee was critical of the group's actions after the merger; citing continued redundancies, shift patterns and a perceived shift of operations away from Ireland to Wolverhampton.

 On 27 October 2023 a notice was published to The Gazette announcing an administrator for the Wiggle Limited business following a period where the parent company's key financial backer pulled the plug on financing.
 This eventually resulted in most of the staff being laid off in February 2024, and in March 2024 the brands started to operate as part of the Frasers Group alongside Evans Cycles.